Nicholas Crowson: Career

 Crowson completed his Bachelor of Arts (BA) degree and doctoral studies at the University of Southampton, which awarded him a Doctor of Philosophy degree (PhD) in 1994.
 Between 1994 and 1996, he was a fellow in the Department of Politics at Queen's University Belfast.
 For the 1996–97 academic year, he was Director of Research at the Institute of Contemporary British History in the University of London.
 This was followed by an appointment at the Department of History in the University of Birmingham, where, as of 2017, he is a professor of Contemporary British History.
 He is a fellow of the Royal Historical Society.

 Research

-Crowson's research has focused on the history of the Conservative Party, especially with regard to foreign policy and appeasement.
-More recently, his researched has focused on homelessness and vagrancy in modern Britain and the history of modern British charities and non-government organisations.
+Crowson's current research focuses on aspects of homelessness in modern Britain, particularly the lived experience and vagrancy.
+Past research has considered the history of modern British charities and non-governmental organisations as well as the history of the Conservative Party, especially with regard to foreign policy, appeasement and post-1945 European policy.